Lifted Model Checking for Relational MDPs: Relational Notions and Relational MDPs

 \subsection{Relational MDP}

-A relational MDP (RMDP) generalizes the explicit-state MDP in a twofold manner.
-First, a RMDP have structured states.
-More specifically, a RMDP state is represented by a conjunction of ground atoms whereas an explicit-MDP state is represented by a single constant.
-Second, a RMDP can represent a set of states with an abstract state by allowing variables.
-This enables reasoning about sets of states as a whole.
-In this paper, a RMDP is a variant of the standard RMDP \citep{Kersting:2004,Boutilier:2001} that varies by allowing infinite domains.
-This section formally defines the RMDP, following the notions of \citet{Kersting:2004}.
+Relational MDPs (RMDPs) generalize explicit-state MDPs in a twofold manner.
+First, RMDPs have structured states.
+More specifically, an RMDP state is represented by a conjunction of ground atoms whereas an explicit state is represented by a single constant.
+Second, RMDPs allows variables in the state description.
+In consequence, a set of RMDP states can be represented by one single \textit{abstract state}, which enables reasoning about a set of states as a whole.
+In this paper, an RMDP is a variant of the standard RMDP~\citep{Kersting:2004,Boutilier:2001} that varies by allowing the domain to be infinite.
+This section formally defines RMDPs, following the notions of~\citet{Kersting:2004}.